 In addition to the Tuning Project, I have participated in several teaching improvement programs such as the UVU Teaching Academy, Service-learning Circle, the Students Consulting on Teaching (SCOT), Dartmouth Center for the Advancement of Learning (DCAL), and NSU Center for Teaching and Learning.
 My service on the ASU Graduate and Professional Student Association (GPSA) teaching awards committees, the Pacific Branch of the American Historical Association Teaching Committee, and NSU Faculty Council has also exposed me to exemplary relationships between instructors and students in higher education.
 I also served as the inaugural director of the Center for Indigenous Community Engagement at NSU, between 2017 and 2022, which supported interconnections between teaching, research, and community.

 As an associate professor of Native American Studies at the University of Oklahoma, I immerse my classes in community-based research that supports Native Nations and Indigenous communities.
 In the fall of 2022, students in my Introduction to Native American Studies class worked in teams with community partners to develop educational resources for Indigenous truthtelling of boarding schools.
-I continue to develop skills to facilitate learner-centered and engaged experiences for students that prepare them for real-world situations, while integrating online tools through systems such as Canvas, Blackboard, Prezi, and Turning Technologies.
+I continue to develop skills to facilitate learner-centered and engaged experiences for students that prepare them for real-world situations, while integrating online tools through systems such as Zoom, Canvas, Blackboard, Prezi, and Turning Technologies.
 I am expanding digital humanities projects that connect research from the classroom with wider audiences by developing interactive websites and storymaps for educational purposes.
 Faculty, staff, students, and communities have the ability to collaborate through our exchanges, relationships, and practices of interdisciplinary methodologies such as oral history and understanding different worldviews from the past and present.
 My teaching demonstrates how to bridge diverse students, communities, and scholars, connecting academia and our “great computers” through the design of the corn metaphor, with the world to ignite positive changes.